-The field surveys for the proposed scheme were carried out in June and July 2016.
+The baseline field surveys for the proposed scheme were carried out in June and July 2016.
+These were supplemented with additional surveys in 2017 where necessary, in particular otter and bats.
+Habitats and flora are stable and remained unchanged within the receiving environment and therefore remain relevant to the proposed Scheme.
 These are summarised below:

-Name Ecological Receptor Timing of Survey

-Dr. Kieran Connolly Habitats and Flora June 2016

-Ross Macklin Fisheries July 2016

-Dr Tina Auchney Bats July 2016

-Francis Tobin Breeding Birds June & July 2016

-Niamh Sweeney Aquatic macroinvertebrates, July 2016

-Reptiles, Amphibians and Large

-Mammals
+Name Ecological Receptor Timing of Survey Dr. Kieran Connolly Habitats and Flora June 2016 Ross Macklin Fisheries and Otter July 2016 and 2017 Dr Tina Aughney Bats July 2016 and 2017 Francis Tobin Breeding Birds June & July 2016 Niamh Sweeney Aquatic macroinvertebrates, Reptiles, Amphibians and Large Mammals July 2016